 What about carbon storage and climate resilience?

 The program links restoration to long-term carbon and resilience by promoting vigorous growth of larger trees and layered forests.
 Planning uses standard forestry tools and local data to evaluate effects and to prioritize treatments that improve forest health over time.
+For more information on the studies and references used to guide this process, please see the References section of the Policy.

 Is this about making money from timber?